sunshowers-code/lifetime-variance/src/ch01-01-building-an-intuition.md

 {{#rustdoc_include ../code/ch01-01-building-an-intuition/fn-ptr-lengthener/src/main.rs:all}}
 ```

-Ahhh, intuitively, this should work.
+This feels like should work.
+You can take a callback that takes an arbitrary borrowed string and
+turn it into one that takes in a static string, since you're weakening the guarantee.
 And it does.

-You can take a callback that
-takes an arbitrary borrowed string and turn it into one that takes in a static string.
+How can we handle these different cases in a principled way?
+That's where variance comes in.
+We're
+going to talk about this in the next chapter, *[Formalizing variance](ch01-02-formalizing-variance.md)*.